reondaze-a/se_project_express/README.md

 - Modular code structure (controllers, routes, models, middlewares, utils)

 ## Running the Project
-`npm run start` — to launch the server
+`npm start` — to launch the server

 `npm run dev` — to launch the server with the hot reload feature